gitextensions/gitextensions/README.md

 # Git Extensions

-## Overview

-Git Extensions is a standalone UI tool for managing git repositories.<br />
+Git Extensions is a standalone UI tool for managing git repositories.

 It also integrates with Windows Explorer and Microsoft Visual Studio (2010/2012/2013/2015/2017).

-For more information please check out our website [http://gitextensions.github.io/](http://gitextensions.github.io/) or [download the latest version](https://github.com/gitextensions/gitextensions/releases/latest) and give it a try.
+For more information please [check out our website](https://gitextensions.github.io/) or [download the latest version](https://github.com/gitextensions/gitextensions/releases/latest) and give it a try.

 <a href="https://github.com/gitextensions/gitextensions/releases/latest" rel="nofollow" style="vertical-align: -webkit-baseline-middle;"><img src="https://img.shields.io/github/downloads/gitextensions/gitextensions/total.svg?maxAge=86400" alt="Github Releases (latest)"></a>